retsyx/amity/README.md

 - Nintendo Switch (see [Strange Devices](#strange-devices))
 - Wii (see [Non-HDMI Sources](#non-hdmi-sources))

-## Prerequisites

-* A Raspberry Pi 3 Model B+, or Pi Zero 2 W, or newer, that can run 64-bit Linux; with an appropriate power supply.
-Network connectivity is required for initial setup but not when controlling your home theater.
-* A MicroSD card (4GB or larger).
-* A remote control.
-See the [list of supported remotes](doc/supported-remotes.md).
-* [Amity Fin](hw/README.md) and an extra HDMI cable.

 ## Setup

 ### HDMI Hardware

 Amity inserts itself into the HDMI-CEC bus between the TV, and the receiver.
-There are two methods to splice into the HDMI-CEC bus.
-The preferred method is to use [Amity Fin](hw/README.md).
+The preferred method is to use Amity Fin.

-Note that all of the commonly available HDMI breakout boards advertised for sale are not designed to pass through high-speed A/V signals, and break video display in an actual home theater.

 [Acquire Amity Fin before proceeding](hw/README.md).